What caught my eye: March 2024

 MSA law change: fines and prison time for reckless UK jet skiers

-New legislation is being introduced to crack down on the dangerous misuse of watercraft such as jet skis, with the Maritime and Coastguard Agency (MCA) being granted more powers to prosecute perpetrators of accidents.
+New legislation is being introduced to crack down on the dangerous misuse of watercraft such as jet skiers, with the Maritime and Coastguard Agency (MCA) being granted more powers to prosecute perpetrators of accidents.

 The new law comes into force on 31 March 2023 in time for the busy summer period and will enable watercraft users to be prosecuted and bound by the same laws that apply to ships in order to help to prevent accidents.
 This follows a boom in the watercraft industry during the pandemic with the number, size, power and availability of watercraft like jet skis increasing, and their use in UK waters rising significantly.
 Continue reading “MSA law change: fines and prison time for reckless UK jet skiers”